bart1ebee/crafty-controller-docker/README.md

 ## Tags

+Crafty's base versioning isn't quite semver compliant and then there's always nitpicky changes made at the container level so our tags are not semver complaint but they try to give you both intuitive and specific enough tags.

 - `edge`: This is the head of the master branch.
 - `latest`: This is the latest tagged release.
-- `v3.1.Final`: The latest version of a particular verson of Crafty Controller.
+- `3.1.Final`: The latest version of a particular verson of Crafty Controller.
+  Crafty seems to follow Major, Minor, Discrminator (`Dev`, `Snapshot`, `Beta`, `Final`), and then an *optional* patch version at the end.
+For instance,
-- `v3.1.Final-1`: A static tag of a particular release of this docker image. the suffix increments for every build of a particular version of Crafty.
+- `3.1.Final-1`: A static tag of a particular release of this docker image. the suffix increments for every build of a particular version of Crafty.
+The next build of `3.1.Final` will be `3.1.Final-2` and so on.
+The dash will always delimit between the crafty version and the docker build version.